-- Meet procedural requirements.
+- · Meet procedural requirements.

 - Include the names and addresses of the parties to the action.
+Recently, the practice of the court is to also require e-mail addresses for all the parties.

 - Include details of the claim.

 The court issues a summons with a hearing date endorsed on it for service on the defendant, with a copy of the claim and any supporting documents filed by the claimant.
 Documents in support of the claim are usually annexed to the claim and must be translated into Arabic.